nroldanf/infiniteremixer/README.md

 - search
 - remix

-*segmentation* is responsible to segment groups of songs into beats and store the beats as separate wav files.
+*segmentation* is responsible to separate in different sources (drums and others) and segment both into beats and store the beats as separate wav files in different folders.

 *data* can be used to batch extract audio features from a directory containing audio files, aggregate the features, and storing the data ready to be